Commercial Mortgages for Property Owners & Owner-Occupiers

 Where additional security can be offered it is therefore possible to attain the equivalent of 100% LTV or loan-to-purchase.

-A commercial mortgage is a loan secured by commercial or business property which is not the applicants main residence.
+A commercial mortgage is a loan secured on a commercial or business property, which is not the applicants main residence.

 Office buildings, industrial warehousing and retail shop units are common examples of commercial property.

-Commercial mortgages can be categorised as being either for investment purposes, where the property is let to a tenant and producing rental income, or the property is to be used for the owners place of business as a owner occupied property.
+Commercial mortgages are designed either for investment purposes, where the property is let to a tenant and producing rental income, or where the property is to be used for the owners place of business as a owner occupied property.

-Commercial mortgages, unlike residential buy to let products, are priced on individual merits on a case by case basis, often with many variable factors affecting lending risk, it is not possible to produce tables of best-buy interest rates.
+Unlike residential buy to let products, commercial mortgages are priced on individual merits and on a case by case basis, often with many variable factors affecting lending risk.
+Therefore it is not possible to produce tables of best-buy interest rates.

-As a commercial mortgage broker, we work with our clients to position their requirements in the best way before approaching our panel of commercial lenders.
+As a commercial mortgage broker, we work with our clients to position their requirements in the best way possible before approaching our panel of commercial lenders.
 Commercial lenders will assess a case on a number of critical factors.
-The most ?? being type and condition of property, the strength of the business behind the application, and for investment commercial, the terms of any rent producing tenants and the type of tenant renting the property.
+The most important being the type and condition of property, the strength of the business behind the application, and the size of loan relative to the property value.
+For investment mortgages, the rent being generated by the property and the type of tenant renting the property are also crucial.

-Commercial lending extends to cover not just commercial or business property but also residential use accommodation such as apartment blocks and other constructions of housing under the C3 planning order for dwellinghouses.
+Commercial lending also extends property used for residential use, such as apartment blocks and other housing under the C3 planning use

 Regulated Commercial Mortgage Contracts

-Most Commercial mortgages are not regulated by the Financial Conduct Authority (FCA).
-However in properties where at least 40% of the property (by total area) will be used exclusively as the borrower’s main residence, the mortgage contract must then be regulated by the FCA.
+Commercial mortgages are not regulated by the Financial Conduct Authority (FCA).
+However, in properties where 40% or more of the property (by total area) is used exclusively as the borrower’s main residence, the mortgage contract must then be regulated by the FCA.

-Many smaller B&B’s, guesthouses will fall under this regulation, likewise cattery & kennels businesses with a main residence house plus outbuildings for the business use will also require a FCA regulated mortgage contract.
+Many smaller B&B’s and guesthouses will fall under this regulation, likewise Cattery and Kennels businesses with a main residence house, plus outbuildings for business use will also require an FCA regulated mortgage contract.